Ned McCobb's Daughter: Plot

-Carrie Callahan (Irene Rich) runs a bustling restaurant serving "Carried Shore Dinners" in part of the large seaside home of her father, Ned McCobb (Theodore Roberts), a retired sea captain who now pilots the local ferry.
-Her husband, George Callahan (George Barraud), works alongside them, collecting fares from ferry passengers.
+Carrie Callahan runs a bustling restaurant serving "Carried Shore Dinners" in part of the large seaside home of her father, Ned McCobb, a retired sea captain who now pilots the local ferry.
+Her husband, George Callahan, works alongside them, collecting fares from ferry passengers.

-George’s brother, Babe Callahan (Robert Armstrong), a bootlegger posing as a building materials dealer, arrives with plans to use McCobb’s Ferry as a liquor distribution hub.
+George’s brother, Babe Callahan, a bootlegger posing as a building materials dealer, arrives with plans to use McCobb’s Ferry as a liquor distribution hub.
 Carrie, unaware of Babe’s true occupation, welcomes him with open-hearted New England hospitality.
-But Butterworth (Edward Hearn) and Kelly (Louis Natheaux), two suspicious prohibition agents who frequent Carrie’s restaurant, quickly grow wary of the new guest.
+But Butterworth and Kelly, two suspicious prohibition agents who frequent Carrie’s restaurant, quickly grow wary of the new guest.

 Carrie knows George once served time in prison, a secret she has kept from her father, but believes him to be reformed.
-In truth, George has been embezzling fare money to buy gifts for Jennie (Carole Lombard), a waitress in the restaurant with whom he is having an affair.
+In truth, George has been embezzling fare money to buy gifts for Jennie, a waitress in the restaurant with whom he is having an affair.
 When the transportation company uncovers the theft, the evidence emerges shortly after Babe’s arrival.
 The shock causes Ned McCobb to suffer a fatal stroke.

 The company demands George repay $2,000 immediately to avoid prosecution.
 Carrie learns that George already persuaded her father to mortgage the McCobb house for a loan.
 Desperate and without options, she accepts Babe’s offer to cover the debt—on the condition that she allow him to base his bootlegging operation at the house.
 Reluctantly, she agrees, though the choice torments her conscience.

 Jennie initially agrees to run off with George, but changes her mind upon discovering he intends to steal the money Carrie borrowed from Babe.
 Outraged, Carrie throws them out, but Babe insists they stay to preserve appearances critical to the success of his smuggling scheme.